 Is the market one step behind?

-Georgina Oakes - research & development manager, Airmic
+Georgina Wainwright - research & development manager, Airmic

 Alexander Oddy, partner at Herbert Smith Freehills LLP, agrees that the Insurance Act has yet to fully achieve its goal of improving the gathering and sharing of risk information.
 In his experience, some policyholders that have taken the Act seriously have struggled to increase their engagement with underwriters or to receive more contract certainty unless they've been tenacious: "They've really had to push hard to get progress, but those who have done so have seen benedfits," he explains.